Blow away the cobwebs and improve your fitness on a walk in Newport!

 Visit the Wales Coast Path website for information on the whole route, including downloadable maps.

-The Newport City to Sea Walk opened in May 2012 as part of the Wales Coast Path above.
+The Newport City to Sea Walk opened in May 2012 as part of the Wales Coast Path.

 The 8k walk includes slopes, stiles, steps and uneven ground.